-Network interfaces can be enable or disabled according to the situation.
+Network interfaces can be enabled or disabled according to the situation.
 To enable or disable an interface user need root privileges.
-Disable a network interface will shutdown the interface and clear all configuration about it.
+Disable a network interface will shut down the interface and clear all configuration about it.

 $ sudo ifconfig lxcbr0 down

 As we see in the flags line the interface have no keyword like UP which means it is down.

 Enabling a disabled network interface is similar to the disabling it.
 We will just provide